JazzMaster/LazGFX/README.md

 I have my own "methods" if I need object-related routines.
 They work.

-version 2:

-Do routines disappear-
+#### Some SDL routines disappear-

         knowing that /dev/cdrom is the active SDL_CDROM device knowing that /dev/dsp (oss) /dev/snd/XYZ (alsa,pulse) are sound/MIDI devices
         knowing that /dev/input/jsX is the joystick
         /dev/input/ -the mouse, and even haptic device input

-when the codebase changed(we need these routines) or can they still be used?

-Because rewriting (optimized) routines(in C) instead of "writing the code correctly in the first place" is pure bullshit.
+Can these still be used- or do we have to rewrite half of SDL?
+Audio routines have been rewritten and the code is as much of a mess as KMS programming.

 If youre going to rewrite code- make it optimal- and DO IT RIGHT.
 Dont drop useful routines and make others have to rewrite your code for you.

-Bottom LINE:

-        STOP BEING LAZY!

 #### OpenGL(3D)